 Years ago, our very dear friend and fabulous cook, Bruce Miller, from Salem, Oregon, shared this recipe for a wonderfully versatile sauce.
 A simple-to-make, but deeply intense accompaniment, it is perfect to have on hand during the heat of summer when everything seems to explode in the garden.
 We serve it as a healthy appetizer with vegetables, a sauce for pasta or potatoes, or even as a rich variation on bruschetta when rubbed on toasted Italian bread.

 The strength of the flavors is best balanced with a fairly robust extra virgin olive oil.
-Try to bring out the best in this dish.
+Try The Olive Oil Source medium-flavor extra virgin olive oil to bring out the best in this dish.

 1/4 cup slivered almonds